stratisMarkou/random-walks/random-walks/book/mira/002-measures.md

 completing the proof that $|A \cup G| = |A| + |G|$ for the case of a general open set $G.$
 ```

+Then we show that the outer measure is additive if one of the sets is closed.

 ```{prf:theorem} Additivity of outer measure if one of the sets is closed
 Suppose $A$ and $F$ are disjoint subsets of $\mathbb{R}$ and $F$ is closed.
 Then